khordoo/reinforcement-learning-cross-entropy-Pytorch/README.md

-# reinforcement-learning-DQN
+# reinforcement-learning-cross-entropy-Pytorch
-Implementation of the vanilla Deep Q-Learning(DQN)
+Solution of Open AI CartPole environment using cross entropy method.
+## Prerequsitiecs
+1. Python3

 ## Deployment
 Follow the following steps to run the code: